Again...

 “Ah,….
 NO.” I said as I heard my Mother hang up on the other end.
 Peeling myself off the toilet I blurted out, “There’s been a change of plans.
 Mother’s not coming to the party and…” I started to explain.

 “Not coming to the party?
 You mean wedding…not coming to HER OWN WEDDING?”
+She shouted, shocked and upset by the new turn of events.

 “That’s right, she’s not coming!
 So go tell Henry, then make up an appropriate excuse to announce to the guests.
 But, don’t forget to graciously invite them all to the club for the reception.
 It’s already been paid for.
 It would be a shame to waste all that food and wine.
 In fact, did you know most of the wine came from Italy and the food was…”

 “ARE YOU KIDDING?
-WHY ME?
+WHY ME?”
 She blurted out, snapping her fingers in my face to keep my attention.
 She could barely compose herself.
 She stood looking at me with eyes as big as quarters.
 Slowly shaking her head from side to side, she finally threw up both hands and demanded to know, “Again…why me?”

 “Because OBVIOUSLY, you didn’t call Mother last night like we discussed and talk her out of this wedding before it was too late.
 Now it’s too late.
 So…it’s your job,” I told her, darting towards the door before she could respond.
 Out of the corner of my eye I saw her shoot me a seething look before walking back into the church.